 Everything we do is about improving lives through better knowledge of food, where it comes from and how it affects our bodies.
 This course will motivate you to develop a high level of knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
 You will have the opportunity to understand the relationship between diet, nutrition and health.
 You will learn about environmental, economic, ethical and socio-cultural influences on food availability and production processes.
 Through practical application you will learn to plan, prepare and cook using a variety of food commodities, cooking techniques and equipment.
+WHY should I choose this subject?

 This course is contemporary and exciting.
 It allows you to develop a high level of knowledge, understanding and skills to cook and apply the principles of food science, nutrition and healthy eating.
 It allows you to explore a range of ingredients and processes from different culinary traditions, giving you the opportunity to produce innovative food products.
+WHEN and HOW am I assessed?

 You will be expected to complete two assessments which are together worth 50% of your final result.
 One will be conducted at the beginning of Year 11.
 This will assess scientific principles underlying the preparation and cooking of food, and is worth 15% of the total marks.
 One will be conducted in the middle of Year 11.
 You will be expected to prepare, cook and present a menu of three dishes within 3 hours.
 This is worth 35% of the total marks.
 You will also take one terminal examination at the end of Year 11 worth 50% of your final grade.
+WHICH subjects should I have an aptitude in?
 This subject would be suitable for you if you wish to be inspired, motivated and challenged.
-You should have an interest in food related issues as well as having the desire to extend your practical application.
-You should show enthusiasm and willingness to learn and to be totally committed to working hard to achieve your personal best.
+You should have an interest in food related issues as well as having the desire to extend your practical application of skills.
+You should show enthusiasm and willingness to learn, and be totally committed to working hard to achieve your personal best.
+WHERE could this subject take me in the future?
 This course will allow progression into higher education through general or vocational qualifications and into a career relating to the food industry.

-Mrs Van Wyngaardt, Head of Department

-Geography
+It also teaches students to plan ahead, to work under pressure and to be creative.
+WHO do I need to speak to for more information?
+Mrs Van Wyngaardt, Head of Department "I love my food preparation and nutrition lessons; they are always fun, interesting and useful in everyday life."
+Hannah Geography WHAT is this subject about?

 Geography provokes and answers questions about the natural and human worlds.
 It develops knowledge of places and environments throughout the world, an understanding of maps, and a range of investigative and problem solving skills both inside and outside the classroom.
 It is also an important link between the natural and social sciences.
 As students study geography, they encounter different societies and cultures.
 This helps them realise how nations rely on each other.
-It can inspire them to think about their own place in the world, their values, and their rights and responsibilities to other people and the environment.

-The topics you will study are: volcanoes and earthquakes, weather and climate, glaciation, coasts, ecosystems, tropical rainforests, hot deserts, population, urban issues and resource management.
+It can inspire them to think about their own place in the world, their values, and their rights and responsibilities to other people and the "Geography is relevant" The topics you will study are: volcanoes and earthquakes, weather and climate, glaciation, coasts, ecosystems, tropical rainforests, hot deserts, population, urban issues and resource management.
+WHY should I choose this subject?